Multi-Session Client-Centered Treatment Outcome Evaluation in Psychotherapy: Methodology

-where $p^{\text{(pi)}}$ $\hat{\sX}$ represents a set of predicted items-aware reasoning results, each element in the set consisting of extracted client information, symptom category, specific symptom, presence, and a detailed explanation.
-It is noteworthy that this approach helps clinicians quickly trace the source of evidence for assessments and offers a clear pathway to understanding the interconnections and relevance of various symptoms presented by the client.
-The detailed prompt and an example of Items-Aware Reasoning are provided in Appendix~\ref{appendix:promptIA} and Appendix~\ref{appendix:IAexample}, respectively.
+\paragraph{Stage 1: Items-Aware Reasoning.} This stage extracts structured symptom evidence from client information.
+Inspired by \citet{schulhoff2024promptreportsystematicsurvey}, we design a prompt $p^{(\text{ir})}$ (\textbf{i}tems-aware \textbf{r}easoning) that instructs the LLM to act as a psychologist, map client information onto individual items of the psychometric test $\mathcal{T}$, and produce an explanation for each item.
+Concretely, the LLM generates items-aware reasoning results:

-\paragraph{Psychological Assessment.} The other stage is designed to harness the capabilities of LLMs in conducting psychological assessments based on client information and item-aware reasoning results.
-Similar to the items-aware reasoning stage, it comprises four main components: a psychologist role denoted by $r^{\text{(sa)}}$, skilled at symptom assessment, the SCL-90 psychometric test $\sT$, alongside score criteria $s$ serving as additional information, output formatting implemented $o^{\text{(sa)}}$, and specific directives $d^{\text{(sa)}}$.
-Considering the practical constraints of client information, where not all 90 questions from the SCL-90 are likely to be addressed, we have simplified the scoring criteria.
-Instead of scoring each of the 90 items individually, the assessment has been adapted to score across 10 symptom dimensions derived from these items.
-Based on these, we can define symptom assessment prompt $p^{\text{(sa)}}$ as follows:
+where $c_k$ is the client information defined in \S\ref{sec:task_def} and $\hat{\mathcal{X}}$ is a set of structured records, each consisting of the extracted evidence, symptom category, specific symptom, presence judgment, and a detailed explanation.
+This approach helps clinicians quickly trace the source of evidence and understand the relevance of various symptoms.
+The detailed prompt and an example are provided in Appendix~\ref{appendix:promptIA} and Appendix~\ref{appendix:IAexample}, respectively.

-Formally, given the client information $c$ and items-aware reasoning result $\hat{\sX}$ generated by LLM, an LLM is prompted to generate assessment scores $\hat{\va}$:
+\paragraph{Stage 2: Psychological Assessment.} Building on the reasoning results, the LLM then scores the client across $N$ symptom dimensions.
+We design a second prompt $p^{(\text{sa})}$ (\textbf{s}ymptom \textbf{a}ssessment) that provides the psychometric test $\mathcal{T}$ together with simplified scoring criteria (at the dimension level rather than individual items, to account for the practical constraint that not all items are addressed in a session).
+The assessment scores are obtained as:

-Where $\hat{\va}$ represents the estimated assessment scores for each of the 10 symptom dimensions.
-The detailed prompt is provided in Appendix~\ref{appendix:promptPA}
+where $\hat{\mathbf{a}} \in \mathbb{R}^{N}$ contains the estimated score for each of the $N$ symptom dimensions.
+The detailed prompt is provided in Appendix~\ref{appendix:promptPA}.

-\paragraph{Remark: Avoiding Excessive Speculation.} ClientCAST~\citep{wang2024clientcenteredassessmentllmtherapists}, which simulates the client's estimation of psychometric test scores, our approach avoids excessive speculation.
-By adjusting the range of psychometric test scores to account for items not yet addressed by the client, our method more accurately reflects the gradual disclosure of information over time or across multiple sessions, preventing incomplete or biased assessments due to initially unmentioned items.
+\paragraph{Remark: Avoiding Excessive Speculation.} In contrast to ClientCAST~\citep{wang2024clientcenteredassessmentllmtherapists}, which simulates the client's own estimation of psychometric test scores, our approach adjusts score ranges to account for items not yet addressed by the client.
+This more accurately reflects the gradual disclosure of information over sessions and avoids biased assessments caused by unmentioned items.